TUMLWE/PAL/docs/source/user_guide.rst

 **SUBMODEL:**
 This is the top layer, comprising the primary application models based on *Simulink* models. *Simulink* inputs and outputs are connected to *HOST* SVIs.
 Any number of *SUBMODELS* can be implemented within a project.

 One sampling frequency must be specified for the execution of the whole framework.
 As of release 1.0, different frequency execution for different applications is not supported.
-An exemplary sketch of the framework data flow is shown in the figure :ref:`below<data_flow_chart>`.
+An exemplary sketch of the framework data flow is shown in :numref:`below<data_flow_chart>`.

 Empty C source projects should be generated for each PLC application through *Bachmann SolutionCenter*.
 These source codes are then automatically modified by the framework to incorporate all the necessary variable interconnections required by the different applications.